 If the tenant has been in occupation for less than 14 years the tenant becomes entitled to the compensation of one times the rateable value of the property when they quit the property.
 If however they have been there for 14 years or longer they would be entitled to twice the rateable value.
-In light of the imminent changes to rateable values, a common question is whether compensation will be payable at the old or new rateable value.
 The rateable value in effect at the time the notice is served will be the relevant figure for compensation.

 Stay in the property until the S25 notice expires or you may lose your compensation

 Where a tenant is entitled to compensation they should be careful not to compromise their position.
 Section 23 of the Act states that the property must be occupied by the tenant for the purposes of business.
 A potential risk to a tenant who has been served with a S25 Notice is that they could lose the protection of the act by vacating their property early or winding up their business from the current property before the expiry of the S25 Notice.